 Hashtag of the year? #deletefacebook, for sure!
-Believe it or not, Whatsapp creator Brian Acton has just joined the bandwagon against the biggest social media platform in the world.
+Believe it or not, WhatsApp creator Brian Acton has just joined the movement against the biggest social media platform in the world.
+Users are abandoning Facebook in droves after troubling revelations on how the company mishandled users’ personal information was released to the public.

 Facebook allowed controversial data analytics company Cambridge Analytica to collect personal data from more than 50 million users.
-Cambridge Analytica then went on to shape the outcomes of both the US and the UK elections.
+Cambridge Analytica then went on to use that data to affect the outcomes of both the US and the UK elections.

 According to Wylie, Facebook ordered Cambridge Analytica to destroy that data back in 2015.
 Facebook was also aware of the fact that the company didn’t comply to their demands and that the info was used to sway elections, but it never informed the public or the shareholders about the incident.
-Christopher Wylie was immediately banned from both Facebook and Instagram.
+Christopher Wylie’s Facebook and Instagram accounts were immediately suspended after this leak.

 What happens now?

-The UK Parliamentary Committee sent a letter to Mark Zuckerberg, requesting his presence for a full disclosure regarding the ways Facebook and its affiliates acquire user data.
-In just two days, the company’s shares dropped by almost 7%, lowering its value by almost $43 billion.
+As a result of the scandal, the company’s shares dropped by almost 7%, lowering its value by almost $43 billion.
+The UK Parliamentary Committee also sent a letter to Mark Zuckerberg, requesting his presence for a full disclosure regarding the ways Facebook and its affiliates acquire user data.

-Reuters also reported that Alex Stamos, the chief information security officer for Facebook, will leave the company in August.
-Why?
-Internal conflicts on how the social media platform spreads disinformation.
+Reuters reported that Alex Stamos, the chief information security officer for Facebook, will leave the company in August.
+According the the report, Stamos is leaving due to “internal disagreements over how the social network should deal with its role in spreading disinformation.”

 It is time. #deletefacebook